MaxwellWong-91/Not-Actual-Pizza-Store/README.md

 The current restaurant menu is taken from http://www.pinocchiospizza.net/menu.html.
 Please note that ordering from this website will not result in any food items being ordered.

 View Website at https://notactualpizzastore.herokuapp.com/.
+Website last updated 12/31/19.
+Current website does not reflect new changes.